 Phone: 02 4567 3000

 From our initial introduction to the Blue Mountains Botanic Garden, we have been captivated by its dramatic view out to Mount Wilson and the unique concept of plantings from the world's cooler regions.
-We discover that plants - perhaps as gifts from many continents and countries - are grouped by their geographical origin.
-Chile, Vietnam, Japan, Zimbabwe, California are among the list, making the garden truly international.
-We rode the shuttle in order to get a visual overview of the garden and then returned for the guided walk.
+We discover that plants - gifts from many continents and countries - are grouped by their geographical origin.
+Chile, Vietnam, Japan, Zimbabwe, and California are among the list, making the garden truly international.
+We rode the shuttle to geta visual overview of the garden and then returned for the guided walk.

 A favourite of almost everyone is the Brunet Meadow Daffodil garden in spring - a sea of yellow.
 And a special trip up the mountain during the Waratah season is a must in this household.

 But to grasp the early days of English discovery, it is the Botanists Way Discovery Centre (downstairs) that fascinates us most.
-We were introduced to places and spaces we could never reach through the stories of those early botanists.
-Using high quality photography and graphics along with the unusual displays - this is Australian education you mustn't miss.
+Through film and the stories of those early botanists we were introduced to places and spaces we could never reach.

 Address: Rose Street, Ebenezer